Rethinking Reverb’s feedback rituals

 Biweekly CPO Review: A focused meeting every two weeks to keep the CPO tuned-in to projects, ensure alignment on design direction, and get strategic feedback.
 Showing the CPO preflight work AHEAD of broader share outs ensured that he wouldn’t poke holes in the work in front of a broader audience and can advocate for the team in future feedback sessions

-Quarterly CEO Review: A high-level review meeting with the CEO, held once a quarter, to give product designers visibility with the CEO, bring him into the product development process, and gather his feedback.
+Quarterly CEO Review: A high-level review meeting with the CEO (Dave), held once a quarter, to give product designers visibility with the CEO, bring him into the product development process, and gather his feedback.

 Three-legged Stool Meeting (PM, Designer, EM): A cross-functional meeting to ensure that product, design, and engineering are in alignment and working toward shared goals.